-Localize a website with HTMLRewriter · Cloudflare Workers docs
+Localize a website with HTMLRewriter

 HTMLRewriter class provided in the Workers runtime allows developers to parse HTML and write simple JavaScript to query and transform every element of the page.

-Our example website is a basic single-page HTML project that lives in
+The example website in this tutorial is a basic single-page HTML project that lives in the

-h1 element with the text “Example Site”, and a number of
+h1 element with the text

 p elements with different text: